ewaldmire/ascender/docs/credentials/credential_plugins.md

 ```

 4. Associate the Machine Credential with a Job Template.
 When the Job Template
-   is run, climber will use the provided HashiCorp URL and token to sign the
+   is run, ascender will use the provided HashiCorp URL and token to sign the
    unsigned public key data using the HashiCorp Vault SSH Secrets API.
-   climber will generate an `id_rsa` and `id_rsa-cert.pub` on the fly and
+   ascender will generate an `id_rsa` and `id_rsa-cert.pub` on the fly and
    apply them using `ssh-add`.